Explorer: IBEX (SMEX 10)

 IBEX (SMEX 10) [NASA]

-The IBEX (Interstellar Boundary Explorer) has the sole objective of discovering the global interaction between the solar wind and the interstellar medium.
+The IBEX (Interstellar Boundary Explorer) is a mission in NASA's SMEX (Small Explorer) program and has the sole objective of discovering the global interaction between the solar wind and the interstellar medium.

-IBEX will be boosted by a Pegasus-XL with an additional Star-27H (TE-M-1157) solid motor fourth stage to a an orbit with an apogee of around 320000 km, and then use onboard hydrazine propulsion to raise the perigee to 7000 km.
+IBEX was boosted by a Pegasus-XL with an additional Star-27H (TE-M-1157) solid motor fourth stage to a an orbit with an apogee of around 320000 km, and then used onboard hydrazine propulsion to raise the perigee to 7000 km.

 Nation: USA